 No Null Points

 Because the omnidirectional mic is ideally sensitive to sounds in all directions, it has no null points.
-This affects its capability to isolate sound sources, to reject unwanted sound sources, and reduces its gain-before-feedback.
+This affects its capability to isolate sound sources, reject unwanted sound sources and reduces its gain-before-feedback.

 No Lobes Of Sensitivity